By Diane Spicer

 Try some flavor hacks and nutritional turbocharging, and then get on the trail.

-My favorite brand of instant oatmeal for a backpacking breakfast, in a variety pack to perk up your taste buds. |
+My favorite brand of instant oatmeal for a backpacking breakfast is McCann's Irish oatmeal, in a variety pack to keep your taste buds guessing throughout your trip.

-Always try at home first!
+Beginner backpacker tip: Always try something new at home first!

 Backpacking food ideas beginners should consider are hot beverages.